What is a living will?

 Advance statements can be incorporated into personal and welfare lasting powers of attorney or can be made as a stand alone document, in which case we recommend that it is in writing, signed and dated by you in the presence of an independent witness.

-Click here to read more about making a lasting powers of attorney
+Click here to read more about making a Lasting Powers of Attorney and the Difference Between a Lasting and Enduring Power of Attorney

 Click here to read more about making a will